-Tavistock Primary and Nursery School
+Tavistock Community Primary and Nursery School

-Plymouth Road, Tavistock, Devon, PL19 8BX 01822 616044 admin@tavistock-pri.devon.sch.uk www.tavistock-pri.devon.sch.uk
+Plymouth Road, Tavistock, Devon, PL19 8BX 01822 616044

+admin@tavistock-pri.devon.sch.uk www.tavistock-pri.devon.sch.uk

-Admissions Policy 2020-21
+PROPOSED Admissions Policy 2020-21 PROPOSED

-- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and

-How to apply for a place at other times
+- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and - How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and

-- When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and - Key information and Our oversubscription criteria and Our catchment map and Exceptional Need Supplementary Information Form at Appendix B - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.
+Key information and Our oversubscription criteria and Our catchment map

+- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.